 According to the Bureau of Labor Statistics, approximately 2.9 million workplace accidents occurred in 2016.
 Although certain professions have a higher rate of accidents, workplace accidents can happen in almost any job.
 They can occur in many different ways, some of which are negligent co-workers or executives.

 If you have suffered an injury in a workplace accident in Montana, you may be eligible to file a claim.
-Contact the Great Falls workplace injury attorneys at Kovacich Snipes, P.C. for guidance and experienced representation.
+Contact the Great Falls workplace injury attorneys at Kovacich Snipes Johnson, P.C. for guidance and experienced representation.

 The common solution for workplace accidents is workers’ compensation.
 Montana law requires employers to purchase workers’ compensation insurance for their employees.
 Workers’ compensation will cover most cases of workplace injuries but usually keeps employees from being able to file a lawsuit against their employer.